ardevd/gitwrap/README.md

 - Supports x64 variant of Windows only.

 ## Installation
 Download the latest GitWrap release, extract and save the executable anywhere you want.
 Then configure your IDE's git executable path and make it point to GitWrap.exe.
-It should now be using git from your Linux Sub System on Windows 10.
+It should now be using git from your Linux Subsystem on Windows 10.

 It should work with other IDE's but I've only tested and verified functionality with Android Studio.

+## Known Issues

+With the initial version of Windows Subsystem for Linux it was impossible to pipe output from a Linux command directly to a Windows application.
+Gitwrap works around this by piping output to a temporary file and reading the output from there.
+As soon as WSL supports piping output directly this workaround will be removed.